TheCrazyCatKidz/Welcome-Bot/Chapters/Chapter1.md

 # Step 1: Download your .zip file

-To download your .zip file head to the main centre of this repo or use this hyperlink [here](https://github.com/TheCrazyCatKidz/Welcome-Bot/raw/main/DOWNLOAD%20ME.zip).
+To download your .zip file head to the main centre of this repo, click on **DOWNLOAD ME.zip** then click the **Download** button or use this hyperlink [here](https://github.com/TheCrazyCatKidz/Welcome-Bot/raw/main/DOWNLOAD%20ME.zip).

 # Step 2: Extract your .zip file